 More Apple over-ear headphones

 When Apple's first pair of over-ear headphones, the AirPods Max, were finally announced in December 2020 after years of speculation, they were met with a sea of Shocked Emojis.
 Or rather, their price tag of £549 / $549 / AU$899 was.
-That parameter pushing has led other such similarly priced pairs, such as the Focal Bathys, to surface this year, and AirPods Max deals aren't exactly rare around Christmas and Black Friday, but the fact remains that they aren't accessible to the masses in the same way that the AirPods and Sony over-ears are.
+That parameter pushing has led other such similarly priced pairs, such as the Focal Bathys, to surface since, and AirPods Max deals aren't exactly rare around Christmas and Black Friday, but the fact remains that they aren't accessible to the masses in the same way that the AirPods and Sony over-ears are.

 We actually think their asking price is pretty justified, considering their excellent sound quality and features – being an Apple product, they work a treat for Apple users.
 But that AirPods Max success understandably has us and the tech world begging for more (and preferably, more affordable) Apple over-ear headphones.
 Our AirPods Max 2 preview rounds up the latest rumours of a forthcoming pair, though in short we would cross our fingers for improved battery life, a 3.5mm audio port and way to listen losslessly... and, of course, a better carry case.